joegreene/CS_121_Fall_2014/Weekly Work/Week 16/README.md

 ### Intro
 This hosts the activities we worked on during the SI class on 12/10/14 and 12/12/14.

+As a pro-tip:

+If you're ever lost with any of the recursion (or iteration), the best thing you can do for yourself is to __trace the program__.
+This helps immensely when trying to understand what's going on each step, and will significantly help you out in 131 and later programming.

+Another thing: It's been great working with you guys this semester, and good luck on finals!

 ### Topics
 Below is a listing for the Wednesday and Friday notes from this week.